 Olba has asked for your advice.
 She has been appointed to a government sector board to represent her local peoples in decision-making and resource allocation.
-The organisation has been constituted with legislation that mirrors many provisions of the corporations act.
+The organization has been constituted with legislation that mirrors many provisions of the Corporations Act.
 Directors are not paid but Olba is happy to gain experience and serve the community.

 The Minister appoints the board members and also a ‘facilitator’ to chair the board meetings.
 Olba resents the facilitator and knows that her colleagues on the board share her feelings.
-The government use this facilitator for a number of board and committee functions; she is well credentialed, politically well-connected, and somehow a ‘power behind the throne’ with several local organisations.
+The government uses this facilitator for a number of board and committee functions; she is well credentialed, politically well-connected, and somehow a ‘power behind the throne’ with several local organizations.

 What should Olba do?

 Many readers of this blog will be familiar with my newsletter The Director’s Dilemma.
 This newsletter features a real-life case study with expert responses containing advice for the protagonist.
 Many readers of this blog are practicing experts and have valuable advice to offer so, again, we are posting an unpublished case study and inviting YOU to respond.